msantolini/dynamo/README.md

 # DYNAMO

-These are the codes associated to the article:
+These are codes associated to the article:

 **Santolini,M. and Barabasi,A.-L. (2018) Predicting perturbation patterns from the topology of biological networks.
 Proc Natl Acad Sci USA, 169, 201720589.** ([pdf](https://marcsantolini.files.wordpress.com/2018/06/1720589115-full.pdf))